BlockChainTechBrazil/PetID/README.md

 - ✈️ **Travel**: Validated digital documents for cross-border transport
 - 🤝 **Adoption**: Trustless ownership transfers between parties
 - 🧬 **Public health**: Sanitary and genetic control through audit-ready data
+- 💉 **Vaccination records**: All vaccine doses and dates are registered on-chain, accessible by authorized parties
+- 🩺 **Medical records**: Consultations, treatments, and exams are stored securely and permanently for each pet

 ## 💡 Social Impact